 When using an air fryer it’s important to avoid covering the tots up as much as possible.
 Food stacked on other pieces of food will cover surfaces and cause some areas to be undercooked.

-That’s another reason you’ll need shake the tots during cooking (I’ll cover this below).
+That’s another reason you’ll need to shake the tots during cooking (I’ll cover this below).

 Using a cooking spray